apache/parquet-format/PforEncoding.md

 ### Frame of Reference

-The frame of reference is the minimum value in the vector, or the minimum of the differences when the delta mode is in use:
+The frame of reference is subtracted from every value in the vector, or from every difference when the delta mode is in use:

 ```
-frame_of_reference = min(values[])
 residual[i] = (unsigned)(values[i] - frame_of_reference)
 ```

-All residuals are non-negative.
-The unsigned cast prevents signed overflow when values span a large range (e.g., INT32\_MIN to INT32\_MAX).
+The subtraction is modular, and the unsigned cast is what prevents signed overflow when values span a large range (e.g., INT32\_MIN to INT32\_MAX).

+**Which frame to use is the writer's choice.** Any value of the column's type is
+valid: the frame travels in the vector info at full width and a reader only ever adds it back.
+The minimum is the obvious choice and makes every residual fit without a sign, so a writer MAY simply use it.

+A writer MAY also choose a frame **above** the minimum, and on a tight cluster with a few low outliers it should.
+With the frame at the minimum, one value far below the cluster forces a width wide enough to reach the whole distance, and nothing can be done about it: exceptions only ever describe values above the packed window.
+A frame placed on the cluster instead narrows the window to the cluster's own spread and leaves the outliers to be patched -- and the values below the frame need no new mechanism, because the subtraction above is modular.
+A value below the frame wraps to a residual too large for `bit_width`, which is exactly the test a value above the window fails, so it becomes an exception like any other and the stored exception value is the original, unreduced one.
+There is no sign, no direction, and no second kind of exception to read.

+The consequence for a reader is nothing at all: steps 3 to 5 of [Decoding](#decoding) reconstruct either choice, because adding the frame and then overwriting the exception positions does not depend on where the frame sits.
+Two writers MAY choose different frames for the same input, and both pages decode to the same values.

+The consequence for a writer is a choice to make.
+A frame candidate is costed with the same expression the [cost model](#cost-model-bit-width-selection) applies to the residuals it produces, so the two decisions are made together.
+How a writer enumerates candidates is up to it; this specification does not prescribe a search.

 ### Cost-Model Bit Width Selection